tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/购买指南/购买_intl_en.md

 This document describes the process of purchasing a service using CVM as an example.

-Log in to Tencent Cloud official website [httpsintl.cloud.tencent.com](httpsintl.cloud.tencent.com) with your account ID.
+Log in to the [Tencent Cloud official website](https://intl.cloud.tencent.com) with your account ID.

-In the navigation bar of Cloud Products, select the service you wish to purchase.
-In this case, it would be CVM.
+On the product selection pane, select the product you want to purchase.
+CVM is selected here as an example.

 ![](httpsmc.qcloudimg.comstaticimg14f1c110cbc088e6333791238a21fee7001.png)

-After entering the product overview page, you can view the details of the product, and click Experience to purchase the product.
+After entering the product overview page, you can view the details of the product, and make a purchase.

 ![](httpsmc.qcloudimg.comstaticimgf6003e72b13f0abd15defef0570e8901002.png)